 This is a super simple app that we use daily.
 This Chinese English Dictionary & Translator app is now on iPad, iPhone, and iPod touch.
 It covers over 170,000 words and phrases of the contemporary Chinese language (Both Traditional and Simplified Chinese), along with example sentences, audio pronunciations, fastest search speed, flexible search methods, and more.

-With millions of traveler reviews / opinions, photos, and maps, TripAdvisor really is an incredible source if information for planning a trip.
-With just a few taps, you can check airfare, hotels, restaurants, and fun things to do.
+With millions of traveler reviews/opinions, photos, and maps, TripAdvisor really is an incredible source of information for planning a trip.
+With just a few taps, you can check the airfare, hotels, restaurants, and fun things to do.

 This calculator has a perfect design that maximizes the size of the buttons and display, with a great layout for fast and easy calculations.